 Dr. John Samuel

-(John Samuel is managing editor of South Asia Mail and has been a senior public servant in the Canadian governments.
+(John Samuel is managing editor of South Asia Mail and has been a senior public servant in the Canadian government including the post of Chief of Immigration and Demographic Analysis.
 He founded and headed several community organizations and is currently an adjunct professor at Carleton University, Ottawa, Canada.)